Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Coolbellup is $52,686 and average income stands at $66,275.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Coolbellup SA2 is $52,686 and average income is $66,275.
 This contrasts with Greater Perth's median income of $58,380 and average income of $78,020.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Coolbellup would be approximately $60,167 (median) and $75,686 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Coolbellup rank modestly between the 40th and 48th percentiles.
-Income brackets indicate that the $1,500 - 2,999 bracket dominates with 32.7% of residents (3,087 people), consistent with broader trends across the metropolitan region showing 32.0% in the same category.
-Housing affordability pressures are severe, with only 83.2% of income remaining, ranking at the 40th percentile.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Coolbellup SA2 as of September 2025 would be approximately $60,167 (median) and $75,686 (average).
+The 2021 Census indicates that household, family, and personal incomes in Coolbellup rank modestly, between the 40th and 48th percentiles.
+Income brackets show that 32.7% of residents (3,087 people) fall into the $1,500 - 2,999 bracket, consistent with broader metropolitan trends at 32.0%.
+Housing affordability pressures are severe in Coolbellup SA2, with only 83.2% of income remaining, ranking at the 40th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income